-Knowledge Discovery in Database Process, that we carried on in order to predict fog events, is been conducted according to the standard process conceived from the Cross-Industry Standard Process for DM (CRISP-DM) [3].
+Knowledge Discovery in Database Process, that we carried on in order to predict fog events, has been conducted according to the standard process conceived from the Cross-Industry Standard Process for DM (CRISP-DM) [4].
+CRISP-DM is structured in six steps (Figure 1).

+Figure 1.
+CRISP-DM Steps

 Every step of the process has been supported by the validation of domain experts.
-In this work we used the Weka tool (Version 3.6.14) (Waikato Environment for Knowledge Analysis) [4] to carry on DM analysis.
-In particular, we used the Weka Explorer interface to mine data by applying Bayesian and Artificial Neural Networks algorithms.
+In this work, we used the Weka tool (Version 3.8.0) (Waikato Environment for Knowledge Analysis) [5] to carry on DM analysis.
+In particular, we used the Weka Explorer interface to mine data by applying Bayesian Nets, Artificial Neural Networks, and Inductive Decision Trees algorithms.